Schecter Nick Johnston Traditional H/S/S guitar in Atomic Snow

 Schecter Nick Johnston Traditional HSS Electric Guitar in Atomic Snow

 The Nick Johnston Traditional HSS delivers balanced tonality and ergonomic comfort essential for extended tracking and overdub sessions.
 Its roasted maple neck and Vintage "C" profile sit naturally in the hand, reducing fatigue during long recording days.
 The 14-inch fretboard radius and 22 extra-jumbo frets enable precise articulation for both smooth lead takes and aggressive rhythm performances without introducing unwanted string noise.
-At 3.8 kg, the weight-to-sustain balance captures rich harmonic content and maintains definition through the full mix.
+At , the weight-to-sustain balance captures rich harmonic content and maintains definition through the full mix.

 Recording Stability & Intonation